devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 ## Objective

-The aim of this section is to set up the required infrastructure to perform the task and solve the 1st point of the problem statement under Task 1.
+This section aims to set up the required infrastructure to perform the task and solve the 1st point of the problem statement under Task 1.

 In this section I will be setting up two VMs:
-1. For jenkins deployment.
+1. For Jenkin's deployment.
-2. For production Server to deploy the application (Odoo) on the server
+2. For the production server to deploy the application (Odoo) on the server

 ## Steps for creating VM: